ambv/vscode-modal-editor/README.md

 ### Basics

-There are 4 predefined modes (`normal`, `insert`, `select`, `command`) in this extension, but you are free to add more modes.
+There are 5 predefined modes (`normal`, `insert`, `select`, `selectionSearch`, and `command`) in this extension, but you are free to add more modes.
 Note that the mode name shouldn't start with underscore `_` as it is reserved for other config.

-Keybindings can be defined for all modes except for insert mode, because this extension will handle over to VS Code in insert mode.
+Keybindings can be defined for all modes except for insert mode and selection search mode.
+In insert mode this extension will handle over to VS Code, whereas in selection search input is reserved to type in the regular expression to search with.

 Each key sequence can be prefixed with a number indicating the count.
 The count value will be stored in the `CommandContext`,